 A doctor will ask questions about how you are feeling to see if your symptoms match those of people with low testosterone.
 Then, a blood test is performed to check the level of testosterone in the blood.

-Because there are other conditions that are associated with low testosterone levels (e.g., hypogonadism, which causes retardation of sexual growth and development; diabetes; high blood pressure), your doctor will likely do tests to rule out these possibilities before making a diagnosis of andropause.
+Because there are other conditions that are associated with low testosterone levels (e.g., hypogonadism, which slows down sexual growth and development; diabetes; high blood pressure), your doctor will likely do tests to rule out these possibilities before making a diagnosis of andropause.

 It is important to note that many of the symptoms associated with andropause are also a normal part of aging, and they may not be reversible with treatment.